The $2.5m deal will allow Allocations to implement Lumen's accounting tools into the platformRead more...

 The company will also provide people with advisors, as well as mortgage and insurance products

 Maybe it goes without saying, but financial problems are not unique to any one country or any one people.
-Household debt in Canada, for example, is now reaching record levels, with the average person now owing around $1.78 for every dollar they earn; in 1990, that number was almost half that.
+Household debt in Canada, for example, is now reaching record levels, with the average person now owing around $1.78 for every dollar they earn; in 1990, the number was almost half that.
 On top of that, Canadians now pay over $10 billion every year in financial services fees.

 Those issues are why WealthyPlanet was founded: its a fintech company designed to offer free online financial planning to middle-income families who often lack those resources.